ansys/grantami-bomanalytics/doc/source/contributing.rst

 Contributing New Code
 ---------------------
-If you have an idea for how to improve PyMAPDL, consider first creating an issue as a feature request which we can use as a discussion thread to work through how to implement the contribution.
+If you have an idea for how to improve Granta MI Bom Analytics, consider first creating an issue as a feature request which we can use as a discussion thread to work through how to implement the contribution.

 Once you are ready to start coding, please see the `Development